 Note: We built seoClarity so you don’t have to worry about these migration issues coming into our platform.
 You can be up and running in 15 days or less if your old provider gives you easy access to your data.
 Further reading on this topic can be found here: How Quickly Can I Get Started Using seoClarity?

 A second fear is losing data.
 To avoid this, the SEOs will throw in time and resources to get the migration accomplished successfully.

 What costs are going to be associated with the switch to make sure all goes well?
 What investments have to be made to get the historical ranking data (that they already paid for)?

-Recommended Reading: 5 Frustrations of Adopting an SEO Platform
+Recommended Reading: 5 Tricky SEO Challenges That Only an SEO Platform Solves

 Access to Historical Ranking Data